Homework 4: Statistics!¶

 function works better if you use the log likelihood instead of the likelihood!)

-(d) Under this model, what proportion of kids do we expect to have zero mosquito bites?
+(d) Under this model, how often do we expect an hour with more than 8 logins?
 Answer this question with math, and check it with simulation.

 The Beta distribution